hail-is/hail/docs/reference/GettingStarted.md

 ### Running on a Spark cluster and in the cloud

 In order to run Hail on a Spark cluster, we must first create a Hail JAR.
 A Hail JAR is specialized to a version of Spark.
-The Hail Team builds against and supports Spark versions `1.5` and `1.6`.
+The Hail Team currently builds against and supports Spark versions `1.5` and `1.6`.
 The following command builds a Hail JAR for use on a cluster with Spark version `1.6.2`:

 ```
 $ ./gradlew -Dspark.version=1.6.2 shadowJar